-Vice Admiral Edward M. Straw, USN, (Retired) has served as a member of our Board of Directors since November 2014.
+Vice Admiral Edward M. Straw, USN, (Retired) is a Vice Admiral, USN, (Retired) and has served as a member of our Board of Directors since November 2014.
 He founded Osprey Venture Partners in 2011, a firm that mentors young entrepreneurs seeking investment capital and assists with business development and serves as the managing director.
 Previously he was president, global operations of The Estée Lauder Companies from 2000 to 2005, senior vice president global operations of the Compaq Computer Corporation from 1998 to 2000, and president of Ryder Integrated Logistics from 1996 to 1998.
 Prior to joining the private sector, he had a distinguished 35-year career in the U.S. Navy and retired as a three-star admiral.
 During his military service, Vice Admiral Straw was Director (CEO) of the Defense Logistics Agency, the largest military logistics command supporting the American armed forces.
-He is a member of the Defense Science Board, chairman of Odyssey Logistics and currently sits on the boards of The Boston Consulting Federal Group, Academy Securities and Lenitiv Scientific.
-He is a former board member of Eddie Bauer, MeadWestvaco, Ply Gem Industries and Panther Logistics.
-Vice Admiral Straw received a B.S. from the United States Naval Academy, an MBA from The George Washington University, and is a graduate of the National War College.
+He is a former member of the Defense Science Board, is lead independent director/and former Chairman of Odyssey Logistics and currently sits on the boards of The Boston Consulting Federal Group (lead independent director), and Academy Securities.
+He is a former board member of Eddie Bauer (audit committee), MeadWestvaco (audit committee), Ply Gem Industries and Panther Logistics.
+Vice Admiral Straw received a B.S. degree from the United States Naval Academy, an MBA from The George Washington University, and is a graduate of the National War College.
 Our Board believes that Vice Admiral Straw is qualified to serve as a director based on his extensive leadership experience in both the private sector and the U.S. military.